 I specialise in nineteenth-century literature, theory, and women’s writing.
 I have taught on the following modules:

-I currently supervise four PhD students and have supervised three PhD students to successful completion and am currently supervising two doctoral candidates.
-All of my graduate students work in the fields of Victorian literature and culture.
-I have also supervised several Masters dissertations on nineteenth-century topics.
+I currently supervise four PhD students and have supervised three PhD candidates to successful completion.
+I have also examined eleven PhD theses, five of them externally.
+My graduate students work in the fields of Victorian and twentieth-century literature and culture.
 I welcome enquiries about research projects on:

-As well as working on my AHRC-funded Literary Fabrics: Textile Languages and Costume Dramas 1837-1914 project has been the main focus of my research recently.
+My AHRC-funded Literary Fabrics: Textile Languages and Costume Dramas 1837-1914 project has been the main focus of my research recently.
 However, I am also involved in other ventures.
-My interest in the relationship between literary texts and material culture informs my collaborative research with Amber Regis (at the University of Sheffield).
-We explore the afterlives of Victorian novels and novelists and have co-authored an essay on Miss Havisham in Neo-Victorian Studies in 2012, focusing on her remarkable wedding dress.
-Our new project is the co-editing of a book of essays focusing on Charlotte Brontë’s cultural impact called Charlotte Brontë: Afterlives and Legacies.
-This book will be published by Manchester University Press in 2016, the year of Brontë’s bicentenary.
+My interest in the relationship between literary texts and material culture informs my collaborative research with Dr Amber Regis (from the University of Sheffield).
+We explore the afterlives of Victorian novels and novelists and have co-authored an essay on Dickens’s Miss Havisham in Neo-Victorian Studies in 2012, focusing on her remarkable wedding dress.
+Our co-edited book of essays focusing on Charlotte Brontë’s cultural impact, Charlotte Brontë: Legacies and Afterlives will be published by Manchester University Press in 2016, the year of Brontë’s bicentenary.
 My chapter, ‘The “Charlotte” Cult: Writing the Literary Pilgrimage, from Gaskell to Woolf’, looks at the emergence of Charlotte Brontë as a cult figure in the fifty years after her death and the establishment of Haworth as a literary shrine.
 Forthcoming projects include a book on Victorian manufacturing for the new Routledge series, Victorian Material Culture; an article, ‘Approaching Charlotte Brontë in the Twenty-First Century’ for Literature Compass; and a monograph based on Charlotte Brontë, Elizabeth Gaskell and the textile industries of the north.

 Women and Personal Property in the Victorian Novel (Ashgate, 2010).